 Buy A Camper Trailer, Tiny House, or Small Cabin Kit

-Once you have the land you now have a place to park your camper trailer or tiny home.
+Once you have the land, you have a place to park your camper trailer or tiny home.

-For this article a camper trailer will be what we’ll focus on.
-You could also purchase a small 15×20 cabin kit, but it’s not mobile and you’ll have to disassemble it or sell it if you ever decide to sell you first off grid property.
+For this article, a camper trailer will be what we’ll focus on.
+You could also purchase a small 15×20 cabin kit, but it’s not mobile and you’ll have to disassemble it or sell it if you ever decide to sell your first off grid property.
 A camper trailer or tiny house is portable.

-The reason of course to get a temporary shelter is so you’ll have a place to stay while you build your cabin or log home.
-Then once you’re done building in a couple few years (or months if you’re fast), you’ll have a guest house where you can house friends and family members when they visit you on your homestead.
+The reason, of course, to get a temporary shelter is so you’ll have a place to stay while you build your cabin or log home.
+Then once you’re done building in a few years (or months if you’re fast), your temporary shelter can serve as a guest house where you can house friends and family members when they visit you on your homestead.

-A typical camper trailer which will sleep up to 5 people will cost about $15-$25k brand new, and you can always find a good deal on Craigslist.org for $5k to $10k, but that’s usually for cash deals only.
-If you buy a new one then there’s no clean-up or repairs needed and your only need a couple few thousand dollars to put down on it. (depending on your credit)
+A typical camper trailer that will sleep up to 5 people will cost about $15-$25k brand new, and you can always find a good deal on Craigslist.org for $5k to $10k (usually for cash deals only).
+If you buy a new one then there’s no clean-up or repairs needed and you only need a few thousand dollars to put down on it (depending on your credit).

 Start Building Your Dream Cabin